-Volunteers will live with host families during the length of their training and service*.
-While Volunteers will have their own room, they may have less privacy than what they are used to due to societal norms for communal activities.
-Kitchen facilities and bathrooms will be shared with host families.
-Communities in Sri Lanka are often conservative and close-knit.
-All housing locations are visited to ensure they meet Peace Corps Sri Lanka’s safety and security requirements.
+Volunteers will live with Host Families during the length of their training and service.
+While Volunteers will have their own room, they may have less privacy than what they are familiar with due to societal norms for communal activities.
+Kitchen facilities and bathrooms will be shared with Host Families.
+All families are visited multiple times prior to the arrival of Volunteers, to ensure they meet Peace Corps Sri Lanka’s safety and security requirements.

-Volunteers will be placed in small communities where they will travel to and from their assigned workplace by foot, local bus, or bicycle*.
+Volunteers will be placed in small, rural communities where they will travel to and from their assigned workplace by foot, local bus, or bicycle.
 They will have access to public transportation to Colombo, a medical clinic, and local markets.
-Electricity, running water, and phone access may not be reliable.
+Electricity, running water, and phone access may not always be available.
 Internet also may not be reliable and is likely to be at a slow speed.

-Volunteers will work in government-operated schools.
-There is a national curriculum which must be followed in order to prepare students for national exams.
-Volunteers will be asked to work closely with their teaching colleagues, using co-planning and co-teaching approaches in the classroom.
-Rote learning is the standard teaching method and there is a hesitation among some teachers in adapting to new methodologies.
+Volunteers will work in government (public) schools.
+The national curriculum must be followed in order to prepare students for important national exams.
+Volunteers must work closely with their teaching colleagues, using co-planning and co-teaching approaches in the classroom.
+Rote learning is the standard teaching method and there may be hesitation among some teachers in adapting to new methodologies.
 Schools have strict standards on dress, appearance, and behavior of teachers and Volunteers must be willing to abide by the national and local rules and norms.

 Volunteers are expected to act as members of the teaching staff, arriving to work on time, attending staff meetings, and contributing a full teaching schedule five days a week.
-The Sri Lankan school year has three terms; it begins in January and ends in November.
-Breaks in April and August are typical though may vary by school type.
+The Sri Lankan school year has three terms; it begins in January and ends in December.
+Breaks in April, August, and December are typical, though may vary by school type.
 Applicants should plan on adhering to the local school calendar and its holiday schedule.

-Travel in Sri Lanka can be strenuous, involving long rides on crowded buses and trains*.
-Volunteers may be required to walk or cycle long distances.
-In these instances Peace Corps would provide a bicycle and helmet to assist with daily routines.
+Travel in Sri Lanka can be strenuous, involving long rides on buses and trains.
+Volunteers may be required to walk distances of a mile or more.

-Peace Corps Sri Lanka is committed to creating a supportive and inclusive environment for staff and Volunteers.
+Peace Corps Sri Lanka is committed to creating a supportive and inclusive environment for staff, Volunteers, and our partners.
 Volunteers should anticipate attention and curiosity about their visible and invisible identities.
 In Sri Lanka, people frequently associate Americans with white skin and blonde hair.
-Volunteers who do not fit these stereotypes may face additional challenges while integrating into their communities.
+Volunteers who do not fit these stereotypes will likely face additional challenges while integrating into their communities.
 Trained staff will learn from and provide support to Volunteers of various races, ethnicities, faiths, gender identities, sexual orientations, and other identities.

 It is important to note that Sri Lanka has a restrictive law that targets certain sexual acts, which may require LGBTQ+ Volunteers to remain discreet regarding their orientation in their communities.
 Volunteers need to be mindful of cultural norms and taboos and country-specific laws, and use their best judgment to determine how to approach topics related to sexual orientation and gender identity.